With the news of more and more reported cases of coronavirus appearing around the world every day, it is natural to be anxious and nervous.

 Knowing what is coronavirus and how it is transmitted is the first step to avoiding it.
 Because coronavirus (COVID-19) is passed on through droplets that are on surfaces, you should make sure you wash your hands thoroughly and frequently with soap.
 Use an alcohol-based hand sanitizer or rub during the day, especially if you have been out in public places.

 Avoid touching your face, mouth, and eyes during the day.

-If you see someone coughing or sneezing, stay at least 3 feet away from them.
-That is how far the droplets may travel.
+If you see someone coughing or sneezing, stay at least 6 feet away from them.

 Avoid large crowds of people or public gatherings: movie theatres, plays, sports games, assemblies, airports, train/metro stations, etc all have a higher risk associated with them.